Heartburn During Pregnancy: Causes, Symptoms And Treatment

 1. Medications: Certain medications prescribed during pregnancy (such as drugs for nausea and vomiting) may cause heartburn.

-1. Infection: Helicobacter pyloriiXA type of bacteria that can damage tissue in the stomach and the small intestine infection might increase the risk of developing problems in the stomach lining, including pain, burping, and ulcers that may lead to heartburn (4).
+1. Infection: Helicobacter pyloriiA type of bacteria that can damage tissue in the stomach and the small intestine infection might increase the risk of developing problems in the stomach lining, including pain, burping, and stomach ulcers during pregnancy, which may lead to heartburn (4).

 Helicobacter pylori may lead to heartburn